Pattaya to Koh Samet

 To get to the island you can either take the slow boat or a speed boat.
 The slow boat costs 50b per person per trip (based on a return ticket).
 Speed boat prices can vary wildly at different times, the price per boat can be between 1400b and 2500b.
 There are occasionally communal speed boats where you can buy a ticket for around 250b per person.
 We advise you not to buy return tickets for speed boats as they can be unreliable when you wish to return.
 The most popular speed boat company is White Shark, operating from Tarua Phe, they are often the best priced and most reliable.
 The speedboats operating from Nuanthip pier are probably the best if you’re looking to share a speedboat with other tourists making the journey.

-Pattaya is a real party city, known throughout the world for it’s nightlife and girls, with thousands of bars and nightclubs.
-Pattaya has great shopping opportunities in it’s markets and shopping centres, and there are plenty of activities from scuba diving to museums and botanical gardens It’s often used as a stopping point between Bangkok and Koh Samet.
+Pattaya is a real party city.
+It’s known throughout the world for it’s nightlife and girls, with thousands of bars and nightclubs.
+Pattaya has great shopping opportunities in it’s markets and shopping centres.
+There are plenty of activities from scuba diving to museums and botanical gardens.
+It’s often used as a stopping point between Bangkok and Koh Samet.
 Pattaya hotels are normally cheaper than on Koh Samet.
-The beaches are of a worse quality than you will find here on Samet, but what Pattaya lacks in picturesque beauty it makes up for in sheer fun and facilities!
+The beaches are of a worse quality than you will find here on Samet, but what Pattaya lacks in picturesque beauty it makes up for in fun and facilities!
 Given the size of Pattaya we can’t give you a detailed guide, for that please visit Pattaya Unlimited for up-to-date news and information.